hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 * Use STAR to align sequence reads to the reference genome
 * Learning the intricacies of alignment tools used in NGS analysis (parameters, usage, etc)
-* Understannding alignment file formats
+* Understanding alignment file formats
+* Assessing alignment quality

 ## Aligning reads